-- 5. To change the wireless channel, click the Change Channel button.

-- The Wireless Setup screen displays.

-- 6. In the Channel list, select a different channel setting.

-- 7. Click the Apply button.
+- 5. To view wireless channels in use in the 5 GHz WiFi band, select the 5 GHz a/n radio button. - 6.
+To change the wireless channel, click the Change Channel button.
+The Wireless Setup screen displays. - 7.
+In the Channel list, select a different channel setting. - 8.
+Click the Apply button.

-- 8. Your changes take effect
+Your changes take effect.